Piracy in the Atlantic World: Pirate havens

 Marcus Rediker argues pirates followed a lucrative trade and sought bases for their depredations in areas that were "distant from the seats of imperial power".
 Pirate havens such as the Bahamian Islands began to attract pirates by the hundreds because no government existed.
-Matthew Frick also argues "near-autonomous nature of a feral city" along with "geographic position accessible to the world's oceans" creates a perfect place from which to conduct acts of piracy.
-Frick also states that pirates are not likely to rule over much land the farther one moves away from the beach and even the smallest portion of a coastal city that tolerates the existence of pirates enables pirates to establish a "toe-hold on land that will spread cancer-like" to the water surrounding it."
-Once on land and established, pirate havens become a scene of fear and lawlessness controlled by the pirates who inhabit it and "governments are perpetually at odds" on how to rid the pirates from their land bases without the risk of "excessive collateral damage" and loss of innocent lives.
+Frick argues that the "near-autonomous nature of a feral city" combined with its "geographic position accessible to the world's oceans" creates an ideal environment for conducting acts of piracy.
+Frick also notes that pirates are less likely to control land the farther one moves from the coast.
+Even a small portion of a coastal city that tolerates pirates allows them to establish a "toe-hold on land that will spread cancer-like" to the surrounding waters.
+Once established on land, pirate havens become scenes of fear and lawlessness, controlled by the pirates who inhabit them.
+Governments struggle to eliminate these pirate bases without risking "excessive collateral damage" and the loss of innocent lives.

-One of the earliest rumored places where pirates – including those plundering the West Indies – collected was on the island of Madagascar, off the East coast of Africa.
+One of the earliest rumoured places where pirates—including those plundering the West Indies—met up was on the island of Madagascar, off the East coast of Africa.

 Following the first Anglo-Spanish War, early in the 17th century, pirates established a pirate haven at Mehdya, a location with the advantage of being near Spain and major trade routes.
 The Moroccan sultanate tolerated these pirates due to the wealth they brought to the country.
 However, during summers, Mehdya became less safe as the calmer waters favored the galleys used to suppress piracy; therefore, the coast of Munster was used as a complementary base for piracy.
 Mehdya became the main retreat of Atlantic pirates, though the Spanish blockaded Mehdya in 1611, and captured it in 1614.

 In the early 17th century in Munster (Ireland's southernmost province), Leamcon (near Schull) was a pirate stronghold, while pirates traded easily in nearby Baltimore and Whiddy Island.
-Munster's coast provided favorable geography in the form of harbors, bays, islands, anchorages and headlands, while the province's remoteness made it difficult to control from London or Dublin.
+Munster's coast provided favourable geography in the form of harbours, bays, islands, anchorages and headlands, while the province's remoteness made it difficult to control from London or Dublin.
 Literate pirates in Ireland could, till 1613, escape secular trial (making their prosecution much more difficult) by pleading "benefit of clergy".